saleco/interview-calendar-api/README.md

 ## Use Cases

+- ### As an INTERVIEWER / CANDIDATE, I would like to create an User [(POST /ap1/v1/users/)](http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/Users's%20API/createUser)

-- ### As an INTERVIEWER, I would like to set availability slots
+- ### As an INTERVIEWER, I would like to set availability slots [(POST /ap1/v1/agendas/)](http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/Agendas's%20API/setupAgendaSlots)
     - David is available next week each day from 9am through 4pm without breaks
     - Ingrid is available from 12pm to 6pm on Monday and Wednesday next week, and from 9am to 12pm on Tuesday and Thursday.

-- ### As a CANDIDATE, I would like to set availability slots
+- ### As a CANDIDATE, I would like to set availability slots [(POST /ap1/v1/agendas/)](http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/Agendas's%20API/setupAgendaSlots)
     - Carl is available for the interview from 9am to 10am any weekday next week and from 10am to 12pm on Wednesday

-- ### As a USER, I would like to get a list of possible interview slots for a particular candidate and one or more interviewers
+- ### As a USER, I would like to get a list of possible interview slots for a particular candidate and one or more interviewers [(GET /ap1/v1/agendas/search/)](http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/Agendas's%20API/getAgendas)
     - In this example, if the API queries for the candidate Carl and interviewers Ines and Ingrid, the response should be a collection of 1-hour slots: from 9am to 10am on Tuesday, from 9am to 10am on Thursday.

 ## Possible Use Cases